tdauth/cpp-futures-promises/README.md

 * orElse - The same as fallbackTo in Scala.
 * whenN - The same as folly::collectN but with boost::future instances in the resulting vector.
 * whenNSucc - The same as collectNWithoutException.
 * whenAny - Returns a future containing a pair of the completed future and its index similar to folly::collectAny.
-Boost.Thread's boost::when_any() returns a future with the whole collection of futures instead.
+Boost.Thread's boost::when_any returns a future with the whole collection of futures instead.
+* whenAnySucc - Returns a future containg a pair of the completed future's result value and its index similar to folly::collectAnyWithoutException.

 ## Unit Tests
 To test the functionality, several unit tests are provided for the extensions.